 A. Just click anywhere inside the enlarged picture.

-A. No, the import process only creates a shortcut in BiteFX that points to your folder's location.
+A. No, the import process only create shortcuts in BiteFX that point to the images in your “imported” folder.
 The folder is never moved from its original location.
-So, when you click on the red "X" in the upper left corner of the imported Album thumbnail (in the Album panel window), you're only deleting the shortcut, not the actual folder.
+That means, when you click on the red "X" in the upper left corner of the imported album name (in the Picture panel), you're only deleting the shortcuts and thumbnail images from BiteFX, not the actual folder and its contents.

 A. BiteFX is fully functional even while the available updates begin downloading automatically.
 The downloading of updates is a "background process" and doesn't interfere with the normal function of BiteFX at all.

 - Q. When I import my own folder of pictures, where can I find them?

 A. Imported albums will always be placed below the BiteFX-provided albums.
 In the Picture panel view, scroll all the way down to find your pictures.

 - Q. How can I stop the “What’s New in V4.0” dialog from appearing every time I start BiteFX?